mcmuroff/LATIN102/quiz1.md

 2. Centaurs were being killed by Hercules.
 (Use the perfect tense)
 - Interfecti sunt (perfect passive indicative)
 3. Centaurs were killed by Hercules.
 (Use the perfect tense)
-- Interfecerunt (perfect active indicative)
+- Interfecerunt (perfect active indicative) ❌ Could you do this one in the imperfect?
 4. When Hercules killed the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.)
-- Interficit (present active indicative)
+- Interficit (present active indicative) ❌
 5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her.
-- Interfecit (perfect active indicative)
+- Interfecit (perfect active indicative) ❌
 6. Hercules led Deianira in marriage (i.e., he married her).
-- Ducit (present active indicative)
+- Ducit (present active indicative) ❌
 7. Hercules repeatedly asked Eurytus for permission to marry Iole.
-- Rogat (present active indicative)
+- Rogat (present active indicative) ❌

 Submitting your assignment
 In your github repository, create a file named quiz.md.